nookit-dev/bnkit/README.md

 ## License

-Bun Nook Kit is licensed under the MIT License.
+Bun Nookit is licensed under the MIT License.
 Enjoy the freedom to use, modify, and distribute the software under very permissive terms.

-Jumpstart your journey to revolutionary software development with Bun Nook Kit!
+Jumpstart your journey to revolutionary software development with Bun Nookit!

 Contribute to the docs:
 ### [Docs Repo](https://github.com/nookit-dev/bnkit-docs)